WaysToGo/JavaScript-Series/Day-0-10/README.md

 ## Day 6 of JavaScript

+valueOf()

+The valueOf() method gets called whenever an operator is used on an object.
+By default, valueOf() simply returns the object instance.
+The primitive wrapper types override valueOf() so that it returns a string for String, a Boolean for Boolean, and a number for Number

+toString()

+The toString() method is called as a fallback whenever valueOf() returns a reference value instead of a primitive value.
+It is also implicitly called on primitive values whenever JavaScript is expecting a string.
+For example, when a string is used as one operand for the plus operator, the other operand is automatically converted to a string.
+If the other operand is a primitive value, it is converted into a string representation (for example, true becomes "true"), but if it is a reference value, then valueOf() is called.
+If valueOf() returns a reference value, toString() is called and the returned value is used

 Effective JavaScript 68 Specific Ways to Harness the Power of JavaScript (Effective Software Development Series)

 daily goal- cover daily 10 ways